Libor floors stripped from U.S. leveraged loans

 Libor floors guarantee a minimum level to calculate contractual spreads on leveraged loans from, and is one component of loans' all-in yields.

-The need to entice investors into US leveraged loans has gone as strong demand from new and existing Collateralized Loan Obligation (CLO) funds pushes record inflows into loans.
+The need to entice investors into U.S. leveraged loans has gone as strong demand from new and existing Collateralised Loan Obligation (CLO) funds pushes record inflows into loans.

 Leveraged loan margins have tightened to 2007 levels and are now seeing some of the tightest prints since before the financial crisis.